pratik52/pratik52/content/posts/Loonshots.md

 Moses Trap: When ideas advance only at the pleasure of a holy leader—rather than the balanced exchange of ideas and feedback between soldiers in the field and creatives at the bench selecting loonshots on merit—that is exactly when teams and companies get trapped.
 The leader raises his staff and parts the seas to make way for the chosen loonshot.
 The dangerous virtuous cycle spins faster and faster: loonshot feeds franchise feeds bigger, faster, more.
 The all-powerful leader begins acting for love of loonshots rather than strength of strategy.

-A beam of light has three familiar properties: direction, intensity, and color.

-It also has a hidden fourth property, called polarization.

-If anything is worth doing, it’s worth doing to excess.”
-He persisted, but had no luck with his polarizer idea.

 Sick dogs that were fed quinine to treat parasites showed an unusual type of crystal in their urine.
 Those microscopic crystals, called herapathite, turned out to be the highest-quality polarizers ever discovered.
 Scientists had tried for decades, starting in the mid-nineteenth century, to grow the crystals and make useful polarizers out of them.
 But they failed—the tiny crystals are impossibly fragile—and the field eventually gave up.
 The discovery had been written out of physics textbooks and the Encyclopedia Britannica.
 Webster’s dictionary listed “herapathite” under “obso

 I mentioned at the start of the chapter that our eyes can’t detect polarization.
 It turns out that many people can train their eyes to pick up one subtle signal.
 If you look at a white area on an LCD monitor and rotate your head, you may see a small, faint yellow hourglass shape appear and then fade.
 That image, a weird optical effect known as Haidinger’s brush, comes from a tiny sensitivity in the back of our eyes to polarized light.

-Not long after the Polavision launch had failed and the product was terminated, Land brought a freelance lighting designer to visit a warehouse full of the instant-movie cameras.
-The designer asked why Land had brought him to see “this sad landscape.”Land answered: “I wanted you to see what hubris looks like.”

 Isaac Newton, for example, is often celebrated for discovering universal gravity, explaining the motion of the planets, and inventing calculus.
 But well before Newton’s Principia, it was Johannes Kepler who first suggested the idea of a force from the sun driving the motion of the planets, Robert Hooke who first suggested a principle of universal gravity, Christiaan Huygens who showed that circular motion generates a centrifugal force, many who used Huygens’s law to derive the now-familiar form of gravity, Giovanni Borelli who explained the elliptical motion of Jupiter’s moons using gravitational forces, John Wallis and others who created the differential mathematics Newton used, and Gottfried Leibniz who invented calculus in the form we use today.
 That story is harder to tell than the apple falling on Newton’s head.